teambhd/assessment4/implementation-plan.md

 * Update the information on the controls screen, with details of the new keyboard control scheme
 * Also consider whether to add a direct link to the user manual

+## States

+* Fill out the `MultiPlayState` class
+* Edit (and potentially rename) the `PlayState` class to be consistent with the new multi-player mode

 ## Airspace

 * Remove left-hand sidebar, and move the clock to the top-centre of the screen
 * Change the background image to match our own design aesthetic
+* Edit both the `SeparationRules` and `MultiPlayState` classes to make collisions non-fatal in multiplayer games

 ## Controls